simonw/datasette-media/README.md

 Datasette plugin for serving media based on a SQL query.

-Use this when you have a database table containing references to files that you would like to be able to serve to your users.
+Use this when you have a database table containing references to files on disk that you would like to be able to serve to your users.

 ## Installation